EGA-archive/allele-frequency-browser/README.md

 ## Intro

-Welcome to GDI Allele Frequency Browser.
+:rocket:Welcome to GDI Allele Frequency Browser.

 This UI prototype of an allele frequency browser was used for GDI MS8, and works together with a backend implementation of a Beacon Network, that hosts as well allele frequency beacon instances.